gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     7.6 Verify that the graph has no cycles and that by following the directed edges, every vertex is connected to the implicit model frame.

-## Phases of parsing kinematics of an sdf 1.7 world
+## Phases of parsing kinematics of an SDFormat 1.7 world

-This section describes phases for parsing the kinematics of an sdf 1.7 world.
+This section describes phases for parsing the kinematics of an SDFormat 1.7 world.
-Several of these phases are similar to the phases of parsing an sdf 1.4 world in the [Legacy behavior documentation](/tutorials?tut=pose_frame_semantics).
+Several of these phases are similar to the phases of parsing an SDFormat 1.4 world in the [Legacy behavior documentation](/tutorials?tut=pose_frame_semantics).
 In phases that differ from that document, *italics* are used to signal the difference.
 For new phases, the ***Title:*** is italicized.